oscar-lima/pybullet_ros/README.md

 Publish a float msg to the following topic:

-        rostopic pub /joint1_position_controller/command std_msgs/Float64 "data: 1.0" --once
+        rostopic pub /head_swivel_position_controller/command std_msgs/Float64 "data: 1.0" --once

 Move in position control with convenient gui:

-        rosrun pybullet_ros joint_state_publisher
+        roslaunch pybullet_ros position_cmd_gui.launch

-A gui should pop up, use the slides to control the angle of your robot joints in position control.
+A gui will pop up, use the slides to control the angle of your robot joints in position control.

-NOTE: This gui should not be active if using velocity of effort commands!
+NOTE: This gui should not be active while sending velocity of effort commands!

-### Send velocity or effort (torque) control commands to the robot.
+### Send joint velocity or effort (torque) control commands to the robot.

-NOTE: The example robot r2d2 head represents the only revolute joint in the system and can be used to test
+NOTE: r2d2 robot has a revolute joint in the neck that can be used to test

 position, velocity or effort commands as described below in the following lines:

-Before sending commands, make sure position control interface gui publisher is not running (pybullet_ros -> joint_state_publisher)
+Before sending commands, make sure position control interface gui publisher is not running!

 Publish a float msg to the following topics:

 velocity controller interface:

-        rostopic pub /joint1_velocity_controller/command std_msgs/Float64 "data: 2.0" --once
+        rostopic pub /head_swivel_velocity_controller/command std_msgs/Float64 "data: 2.0" --once

 effort controller interface:

-        rostopic pub /joint1_effort_controller/command std_msgs/Float64 "data: 2000.0" --once
+        rostopic pub /head_swivel_effort_controller/command std_msgs/Float64 "data: -2000.0" --once

 Done.
 The robot should now move in velocity or effort control mode with the desired speed/torque.